Azure/container-upstream/process/graduation_guidelines.md

 ### Entry Guidelines
 - Met Incubation stage guidelines
 - On-call support within MSFT hosted properties, and best effort support for issues and pull requests
-- 30+ engaged users using the project in production
+- 30+ reference-able production or preproduction deployments beyond contributing companies
 - 4+ maintainers (at least one from outside AzCU)
 - Project road map published and updated
 - Full due diligence of the TOC with an eye to any misalignment